 This Sous Vide Rack of Lamb recipe is juicy, tender and delicious.
 Cooked to a perfect medium-rare.
-It’s perfect for the holidays, especially when it’s served with these easy Sour Cream Mashed Potatoes and Balsamic Glazed Brussels Sprouts.
+It’s perfect for the holidays.

 When you want a recipe in your arsenal that makes a showstopper of a dinner entree suitable for any dinner party, but also want a recipe that can be on your dinner table in a hurry with little fuss, this is the recipe for you – sous vide rack of lamb.